The Mambo Dogs. The artist Richard Allan. Moose as he was known in the office.

 Back in the day when Dare probably didn’t know what his talent was, he eventually became a Svengali and could inspire an artist to great heights and knew how to market and develop a brand.
 With his finger on the pulse, Mambo became a counter-culture brand you have to stand and applaud.

 Richard meanwhile knew that it was his talent and the artists who were Mambo.
 But commercially he was a baby.
 Why?
 Maybe he was like Carrie in Homeland?
 But he is a genius.
 So he chucked his toys out of the pram and left.
 Dare probably thought it was the end and in a way it was but he lost the best but developed the rest.
 Richard’s farewell was the “No things Must pass”.
 One of his dogs shitting a spanner.
-Fuck you Dare.
+Thanks for the memories and he was out the door.

 So the dogs defined Mambo’s surrealist intent and Richard Allan was the artist.